 To verify that your Pin has been scheduled, go to your Pinterest profile, click the “Pins” button, and look under the “Scheduled Pins” section.

 There are a couple caveats to scheduling pins directly with Pinterest:

-- You cannot edit Pins once they are scheduled.
-You can only Delete them or Publish them immediately
+- You cannot edit pins once they are scheduled.
+You can only Delete the pins or Publish them immediately.

-- You cannot schedule more than 30 Pins at once
+- You cannot schedule more than 100 pins at once.

 This Pinterest scheduling option is great for light Pinterest users who have a small amount of content to distribute each week.